-The holders of the Company's common stock, the Series B Preferred Stock and Series B-1 Preferred Stock at the close of business on the record date, May 29, 2024, are entitled to vote at the Annual Meeting.
+The holders of the Company's common stock, Series B convertible preferred stock ("Series B Preferred Stock") and Series B-1 convertible preferred stock ("Series B-1 Preferred Stock," and together with the Series B Preferred Stock, the "Preferred Stock") at the close of business on the record date, April 22, 2025, are entitled to vote at the Annual Meeting.
 Holders of the Company's common stock have one vote for each share that they own on such date.
-Holders of the Series B Preferred Stock and the Series B-1 Preferred Stock have one vote for each share of the Company's common stock issuable upon conversion of the Series B Preferred Stock and the Series B-1 Preferred Stock that they own on such date (subject to the beneficial ownership and primary market limitations and the minimum conversion price for voting purposes described below).
-Pursuant to the rules of Nasdaq, the holders of the Series B Preferred Stock and the Series B-1 Preferred Stock are not entitled to vote on the Stock Issuance Proposal.
-As of the record date, 52,417,998 shares of common stock were outstanding (inclusive of shares underlying unvested restricted stock awards) and approximately 55,919 shares of Series B Preferred Stock and Series B-1 Preferred Stock were outstanding (which were convertible into 8,001,246 shares of common stock, after taking into account the beneficial ownership and primary market limitations and the minimum conversion price for voting purposes described below).
+Holders of the Preferred Stock have one vote for each share of the Company's common stock issuable upon conversion of the Preferred Stock that they own on such date (subject to the beneficial ownership limitation described below).
+As of the record date, 105,382,957 shares of common stock were outstanding (inclusive of shares underlying unvested restricted stock awards) and 54,419 shares of Preferred Stock were outstanding (which were convertible into 24,371,659 shares of common stock, after taking into account the beneficial ownership limitation described below).